smartgoo/rusty-kaspa/.github/README.md

 The additional crate `x-kaspadbr` is where all code specific to this project can be found.

-# Install in another Python venv
-Package is not yet available on PyPi.
-Here is how to install in local Python venv:
-1. clone the project
-2. `cd ./rusty-kaspa/x-kaspadbr`
-3. `python -m venv env`
-4. `source env/bin/activate`
-5. `pip install maturin`
-6. `maturin build --release`
-7. Command above with output a filepath to the built wheel: `Built wheel for CPython <version> to <filepath>`
-8. Switch to your desired env and install from the wheel: `pip install <filepath>`

-# Maturin Develop
+# Development Process:
-1. clone the project
+**First**, develop rust code.
+All code for this project is in `x-kaspadbr` crate.
+Although code from other rusty-kaspa crates can be used as well.

+**Second**, build and install the Python package in local virtual env:
-2. `cd ./rusty-kaspa/x-kaspadbr`
+1. `cd ./rusty-kaspa/x-kaspadbr`
-3. `python -m venv env`
+2. `python -m venv env`
-4. `source env/bin/activate`
+3. `source env/bin/activate`
-5. `pip install maturin`
+4. `pip install maturin`
-6. `maturin develop --release` to build and install in the active Python venv.
+5. `maturin develop --release` to build and install in the active Python venv.

+**Third**, test the built Python package.
+Refer to code in `./x-kaspadbr/python/`.

-# How to use
+# How to use from Python
-See `./x-kaspadbr/python/test.py` for reference.

-Refer to `./x-kaspadbr/kaspadbr.pyi` and `./x-kaspadbr/src/core/reader.rs` for more information.
+See `./x-kaspadbr/python/` and `./x-kaspadbr/kaspadbr.pyi`.

 # Roadmap
 Misc. features that might be added to this package over time: